Delay and Redundancy in Lossless Source Coding: A Lower Bound for

 \end{theorem}

 \begin{proof}[Proof of Theorem \ref{thrm:asymp_exp}] We construct a unit delay encoder for the product source $P^d$ using fictitious symbols in a similar way as done in Theorem \ref{thrm:rate_loss}, with an additional random coding argument.
 Let $<$ be a order of $\m{X}^d$ such that all super-symbols in the same type class are adjacent (and otherwise arbitrary).
-Let $<_{y^d}$ be a new order which is obtained by a \textit{rotation} of the order $<$, such that $y^d$ is the smallest element w.r.t. $<_{y^d}$, and the such that the largest element satisfying $z^d<y^d$ is the largest element w.r.t. $<_{y^d}$.
-Finally, let $<_{y^d}^+$ be the order of $\m{X}^{d+} \dfn \m{X}^d\cup \{x_L,x_R\}$ that preserves $<_{y^d}$ over $\m{X}^d$, such that the arithmetic encoder $\m{E}$ w.r.t. $<_{y^d}^+$ matched to $P^d_\eps$ has the fictitious symbols $x_L,x_R$ mapped into intervals contained in $\m{I}^\m{E}(x^n)_L$ and $\m{I}^\m{E}(x^n)_R$, respectively, and are of the minimal order satisfying this.
+Let $<_{y^d}$ be a new order which is obtained by a \textit{rotation} of the order $<$, making $y^d$ the smallest element, i.e., the unique order that respects $<$ for each of the sets $\{y^d\}\cup\{z^d: y^d < z^d\}$ and $\{z^d: z^d<y^d\}$, and where the maximal element in the latter set is the maximal element under $<_{y^d}$.
+Finally, let $<_{y^d}^+$ be the order of $\m{X}^{d+} \dfn \m{X}^d\cup \{x_L,x_R\}$ that respects $<_{y^d}$ over $\m{X}^d$, such that the arithmetic encoder $\m{E}$ w.r.t. $<_{y^d}^+$ matched to $P^{d+}_\eps$ has the fictitious symbols $x_L,x_R$ mapped into intervals contained in $\m{I}^\m{E}(x^n)_L$ and $\m{I}^\m{E}(x^n)_R$, respectively, and are (say) of the minimal order satisfying this.

 Let us now draw an i.i.d. sequence $(Y_1^d,Y_2^d,\ldots)$ with a marginal $P^d$, independent of the source sequence.
 At time instance $k$ (where time is now w.r.t. the product source), we use an arithmetic encoder w.r.t. the random order $<_{Y_k^d}$, and matched to $P^d_\eps$.
-Denote the associated random interval-mapping encoder by $\ms{E}$.
+Denote the associated random interval--mapping encoder by $\ms{E}$.
 It is easy to see that for any point $a\in \m{I}^\m{E}(x^{nd})$, the probability that the interval corresponding to a type $Q$ will include $a$ is upper bounded $\pmax^d$ plus the probability of the type class $T_Q$ under $P^d$, where by Lemma \ref{lem:types} the latter is upper bounded by $2^{-dD(Q\|P)}$.
 By the same Lemma, the probability of any super-symbol within the type class $T_Q$ is $2^{-d(D(Q\|P)+H(Q))}$.
 Thus,

 Taking the limit as $d\rightarrow\infty$, and since there is only a polynomial number of types, we obtain